-Parents are responsible for proving the school with full information of their child's medical history and ensuring that the school has up to date information regarding the health of their child.
+Parents are responsible for providing the school with full information of their child's medical history and ensuring that the school has up to date information regarding the health of their child, including any medications prescribed or taken regularly.
 Parents must ensure that the school holds details of at least two up-to date emergency contacts, who can be contacted in the event of an emergency or when a child is required to be sent home from school due to illness or injury.
 Emergency contact details are held on a central database, accessible to staff at all times.
+Parents are responsible for collecting their children in a timely manner if, in the professional opinion of our medical team, they should be sent home.
+If a child is being sent home, it is only for the safety and wellbeing of that child and other children in the school.
+The school will fully support the decision of the medical team.